-Phase Number of Actions Priority Level Timeline for Implementation
+Phase Number of Actions Priority Leve Timeline for Implementation

-Top 12 Actions 12 Immediate 2021 to 2023
+Top 12 Actions 12 Immediate Year 1 to 3

-Phase 1 28 High 2021 to 2025
+Phase 1 28 High Year 1 to 5

-Phase 2 18 Medium 2025 to 2028
+Phase 2 18 Medium Year 5 to 8

-Phase 3 15 Low 2028 and beyond
+Phase 3 15 Low Year 8 to 10

-With the intention that all 73 actions identified in the Housing Strategy be initiated within a 10year timeframe, significant staff and project resources are required to support implementation.
+With the intention that all 73 actions identified in the Housing Strategy be initiated within a 10-year timeframe, significant staff and project resources are required to support implementation.

-Eight of the action are parallel initiatives that are being delivered by existing staff (i.e. housing projects initiated through the Strategic Plan or Council initiatives).
-In addition, work has commenced on the development of a Monitoring Program, which was identified as a referral item from Council.
+Eight actions, designated as parallel initiatives, are already underway and being delivered by existing Staff.
+These parallel initiatives are housing projects initiated through the Strategic Plan or Council initiatives.
+In addition, work has commenced on the development of a Monitoring Program.